Creative Direction Approach for Fashion (Pecha Kecha) (Visual Essay)

 (Oskar Schlemmer develops the dance of sticks, at the Bauhaus,1927)

-The structure in the pieces that he created with his performance was striking to me.
-It was so visually powerful, I believe he used it to emphasize or connote protection for himself, away from danger.
-A defense system in a sense, if I look that sharp and dangerous then no risk will come my way.
+Oskar improvised a structure from the sticks he gathered around his form during the performance, which was visually and conceptually striking to me.
+It was so aesthetically powerful as well, I believe he used it to emphasize or connote protection for himself, away from danger.
+A defense system in a sense, if I look that sharp and dangerous then no risk will come my way, which is my own connotation to it.
+It's a very restriction structure of movement as well.
 The lines and sharp edges of the garment he was wearing inspired me profoundly to recreate a concept that's contextually different but visually linking.
-I aim to create a structure that connote the degradation of the meat on a metal stick, vulnerable, hopeless and eaten up.
+I aim to create a structure that highlight the degradation of the meat on a metal stick, vulnerable, hopeless and eaten up.

 Mark Rothko (Printing And Visual Reference) for (Hand-made)

 Marko Rothko was an American painter of Russian Jewish descent.
 Marko did not adhere to any artistic movement that was happening around his time.
 But he is, however, consider as a abstract expressionist.
 His technique and way of painting is beyond ethereal and simplistic.
 It has a child-like element of expression, his work is very raw and emotional, which is a similar aspect in another artist that I admire, by the name of "Jeff Koons".
 He used contrasting but blending tones of red and black in his piece.
 And he gave the piece a squared like shape that's constant throughout the painting.
 It's very flat and abstract in nature, which is his signature way of expressing.